 Behind the Galley Curtain

-During the early to mid 90’s my ex employer was the airline of choice for many celebrities, influential members of society and even royalty.
+During the early to mid 90’s this carrier was the airline of choice for many celebrities, influential members of society and even royalty.

-The photograph of Princess Diana wearing this sweatshirt in 1995 given to her by the airline’s founder was the best advertising any business could wish for.
+The photograph of Princess Diana wearing this sweatshirt in 1995 given to her by Richard Branson was the best advertising a business could wish for.

 One thing they always struggled to get right is the correct number of cabin crew required to operate the flight schedule.
 For this reason flights often went cabin crew down or with crew working in ranks they were not trained to work in.

 This was a flight to Miami, we were about to take-off.
-It had been more than twenty years since I had sat on this jumpseat at the back of a Boeing 747.
+It had been more than twenty years since I’d sat on this jumpseat at the back of a Boeing 747.

-On the Airbus A340-600 aircraft that I operated to Atlanta on 24th December 2018 with Bart, there should have been one flight manager who was me, two cabin supervisors and nine cabin crew.
-When I arrived at check-in there were eleven crew including myself and no cabin supervisors.
+On the Airbus A340-600 aircraft that I operated to Atlanta on 24th December 2018 with Bart, there should have been one Flight Service Manager who was me, two Cabin Service Supervisors and nine cabin crew.
+When I arrived at check-in there were eleven crew including myself and no Cabin Service Supervisors.

-I was told by a cabin crew manager all available crew on standby had been used so I would probably be going one crew member down.
+I was told by a cabin crew line manager all available crew on standby had been used so I would probably be going crew down.

-The cabin supervisors are on-board managers whose role involves supporting the flight manager.
+The Cabin Service Supervisors are onboard managers whose role involves supporting the Flight Service Manager.
 One works in Economy the other in Upper Class.
 They run the services, lead, support and develop their crew.

-With there not being any cabin supervisors it meant two cabin crew would have to work up a rank to fill each position.
+With there not being any Cabin Supervisors it meant two crew would have to work up a rank to fill each position.

-The problem on this flight was that out of ten cabin crew, seven were still in or just out of probation.
+On this flight out of ten cabin crew, seven were still in or just out of probation.
 Another was on his first working flight back having been on a ground placement for a year.

 The code ‘JR90’ was used to notify onboard managers that a cabin crew member had been flying for less than eighteen months.
-This helped with allocating working positions and made them aware additional support or guidance may be required.
+It helped with allocating working positions and made them aware additional support or coaching may be required.

-Since joining the airline in 1990 it has always been a requirement for cabin crew working positions (areas of responsibility) to be allocated by the flight manager prior to the pre-flight safety briefing.
+Since joining the airline in 1990 it has always been a requirement for cabin crew working positions (areas of responsibility) to be allocated by the Flight Service Manager prior to the pre-flight safety briefing.
 The vast majority however including myself usually allowed the crew to choose where they wanted to work.
 It worked well and was widely accepted.

-Shortly before I returned from long term sick in March 2018, the company had combined the Junior and Senior ranks.
-Cabin crew could now work in any of the three cabins on the aircraft.
-Prior to this juniors had always worked in Economy and Premium whilst the seniors worked in Upper Class.
+Shortly before returning from long term sick in March 2018 the company had combined the Junior and Senior ranks.
+Cabin crew could now work in any of the three cabins.
+Prior to this Juniors had always worked in Economy and Premium whilst Seniors worked in Upper Class.

-Senior cabin crew was a promotion and the role came with an increase in salary.
-When the two ranks were combined, instead of the junior salary being raised the seniors had to take a pay cut or could take redundancy.
+Senior was a promotion and the role came with an increase in salary.
+When the two ranks were combined, instead of the Junior salary being raised the Seniors had to take a pay cut or could take redundancy.

 Although I was in favour of the change there were problems with the way it was implemented.

-Upper Class is a much nicer working environment so some cabin crew began arriving at check-in very early to secure a position in that cabin.
+Upper Class is a nicer working environment so some crew began arriving at check-in very early to secure a position in that cabin.

-Working in Upper Class was very different to Economy and the galley position in particular required some level of expertise.
+Working in Upper Class was different to Economy and the galley position required a level of expertise.
 The galley is the heart of the Upper Class service and the way it’s run is reflected in the way services are delivered.

 I decided from then on to start allocating working positions myself.
-A few flight managers did that but not many.
-I felt by doing this it would ensure all crew had the opportunity to gain experience working in all three cabins.
+A few Flight Managers did that but not many.
+I felt this would ensure all crew had the opportunity to gain experience working in all three cabins.

-Whilst trying to decide which two crew would be most suitable to work up on my flight to Atlanta, a cabin crew line manager came to speak with me.
-She said one of her team who had been with the airline for just over a year had flown previously.
-She said she’d been with another airline for about thirty years twenty of which were as a cabin manager.
+Whilst trying to decide which two crew would be most suitable to work up on my flight to Atlanta, a crew line manager came to speak with me.
+She said one of her crew who had been with the airline for just over a year had flown previously.
+She said she’d been with another airline for about thirty years, twenty as a cabin manager.
 She said she wanted to mention it because it may help me out.

-I had flown with one relatively senior crew member several times previously but didn’t feel he was suitable to work up.
-I allocated him the working position of the Upper Class galley.
+I had flown with one those three crew members several times previously but didn’t feel he was suitable to work in a supervisory role.
+I allocated him the working position of Upper Class galley.

 I was initially going to ask Lottie to work up because she was the most experienced crew member.
-Having found out I had someone who had been a cabin manager for many years I decided to ask her instead.
-That way Lottie could work an aisle position in Upper Class which would help maintain the pace of the service.
+I then decided if I asked Katrina, Lottie could work an aisle position in Upper Class which would help maintain the pace of the service.

-Had I asked Lottie to work up as cabin supervisor, all three crew members serving customers in Upper Class would have been relatively new.
-From experience I knew that was likely to affect the speed at which the service was delivered.
+Had I asked Lottie to work up as Cabin Supervisor all three crew members serving in the aisles would have been relatively new.
+From experience I knew that may impact the speed of the service.

-We were one crew member down so I intended to work mainly in the Premium cabin.
-That meant I wouldn’t be able to overseas or help out in Upper Class as much as I would normally.
-For that reason I wanted an experienced crew member who I could rely on in one of the aisles.
+We were one crew member down so I intended to work the position in the Premium cabin.
+That meant I wouldn’t be able to oversea or help out in Upper Class as much as I would normally.
+For that reason I wanted an experienced crew member who I could rely on serving in one of the aisles.

 As we had never met I decided to speak with him when he arrived at check-in and would take things from there.

-In the meantime Katrina who had previously been a flight manager at another airline arrived.
-We had a conversation about her working up and although apprehensive, she said she was happy to give it a go.
+In the meantime Katrina who had previously been a Flight Manager at another airline arrived.
+We had a conversation about her working up and she said she was happy to give it a go.
 I was confident she would do a great job and placed her in Upper Class.

-The first time I applied for flight manager I was unsuccessful.
+The first time I applied for Flight Service Manager I was unsuccessful.
 On the day I received my rejection letter I was told I was required to work up in that rank on my next flight.

 Having just been turned down for the role I wasn’t over keen.
 After speaking with my line manager she said it would be good experience and would look good on my file.
 I have always remembered that and put it into practice many times over the years.

 It was my second time working up.
-During a busy lunch service two of the crew in Economy started having a verbal altercation with each other in the middle of the cabin.
+During a busy lunch service two cabin crew in Economy started having a verbal altercation with each other.

 After returning home I received the following letter from my manager;

-On another occasion soon after being promoted to flight manager I checked in for a flight only to find we were three crew down.
-One of those positions was cabin supervisor or purser as it was known at that time.
+On another occasion soon after being promoted I checked in for a flight only to find we were three crew down.
+Two were junior positions the other was Cabin Supervisor or Purser as it was known at the time.

 Miami was a notoriously busy flight.
-After talking to the other cabin supervisor I decided to ask an experienced junior crew member with whom I’d flown many times whether she wanted to work up.
-In those days it was unheard of for a junior to work up as purser.
+After talking to the Cabin Supervisor who was present I decided to ask an experienced junior crew member with whom I’d flown many times whether she wanted to work up.
+In those days it was unheard of for a junior to work up as Purser.

 Sheryl was confident, had heaps of experience and did an amazing job.
-Many years later she became a cabin crew manager.
+Many years later she became a crew line manager.

 I wrote a lengthy performance appraisal on her and subsequently received the following letter from my manager;

-By the time I started the pre-flight briefing for my Christmas Eve Atlanta with crew member Bart, I’d allocated all working positions and had spoken to both cabin crew members about working up.
+By the time I started the pre-flight briefing for my Christmas Eve Atlanta with Bart I’d allocated all working positions and had spoken to both cabin crew about working up.

 With the exception of Bruce who was working in the Upper Class galley, I had not flown with anyone else before.

-All of them except Bart had spoken to me prior to the pre-flight safety briefing to introduce themselves.
-With me not having left the working position sheet out for them to choose their working position, they wanted to ask where they were working.
+All of them except for Bart had spoken to me prior to the pre-flight briefing to introduce themselves.
+With me not having left the working position sheet out for them to choose their position, they wanted to ask where they were working.

-The first time I saw and spoke to Bart was shortly after I introduced myself to the entire crew during the pre-flight safety briefing.
+The first time I saw and spoke to Bart was after I introduced myself to the crew during the pre-flight briefing.
 What I didn’t know until some time later was that he already didn’t like me.

-As crazy as that sounds considering we hadn’t even spoken, the reason was because he hadn’t been given the opportunity to work up.
-He had only been with the airline for eleven months and had never flown previously.
+As mad as that sounds considering we hadn’t even spoken, the reason was because he hadn’t been given the opportunity to work up.
+He had only been flying for eleven months and had never flown previously.

 The following is an extract from evidence I submitted as part of my defence.
 “Performance management” relates to the performance appraisal I wrote on Bart following our flight.
-CSS is an abbreviation for cabin supervisor.
+CSS is Cabin Service Supervisor.

 The crew member with four years experience was Ven (whose leg I touched).
 He had been called from standby.
 He arrived at the aircraft whilst passengers were boarding so wasn’t present during the pre-flight briefing.